t0xa/gelfj/README.md

 - Not much space for payloads like backtraces
 - Unstructured.
 You can only build a long message string and define priority, severity etc.

-You can get more information http://www.graylog2.org/about/gelf
+You can get more information here: [http://www.graylog2.org/about/gelf](http://www.graylog2.org/about/gelf)